-More information about the short paper assignments and final paper will be provided in class.
-A draft list of short assignments appears on page 8.
+More information about the short paper assignments will be provided in class.
+A draft list of short assignments appears on page 9.

-Section 002:
+Section 002 Honors:

-1. Small Projects (16% x 5 = 80%): Students will complete 5 short paper assignments (4-5 pages each), due roughly every 2-3 weeks.
-An extra project may be completed for extra credit.

-2. Article share (10%): Social psychology is a huge and active field, with multiple applications to understanding health and illness.
+- 1. Small Projects (10% x 5 = 50%): Students will complete 5 short paper assignments (4-5 pages each), due roughly every 2-3 weeks.
+An extra project may be completed for extra credit. - 2.
+Final Research Paper (30%): Instead of a final exam, an 8-10 page research paper is required.
+The paper must be based on at least 5 original source journal articles.
+In consultation with the professor, students will develop their own topics relating to social influences on the etiology, maintenance, and/or prevention or treatment of some mental or physical health issue.
+This paper should integrate material from the course with your own interests.
+The paper may be written as a research proposal, literature review, or design of a novel health intervention.
+The final paper is due Monday, May 2, 12:30 PM. - 3.
+Article share (10%): Social psychology is a huge and active field, with multiple applications to understanding health and illness.
 To ensure that we are covering contemporary issues and to focus class discussion on students' interests, we will have brief presentations that are based on articles selected by students.
 These articles should be related to each week's topic and have been published within the last 10 years (see me to discuss exceptions).
 Students should be prepared to describe the rationale for and findings of this article in sufficient detail that those of us who have not read the article will be able to understand it and learn from their presentation.
 Students will also prepare two discussion questions that follow from their article.
 A sign-up sheet for these presentations will be made available early in the semester.
-A list of academic social psychology journals appropriate for this assignment appears on page 7.

-4. Class participation (10%): This will be an active, discussion-focused class.
+A list of academic social psychology journals appropriate for this assignment appears on page 7. - 4.
+Class participation (10%): This will be an active, discussion-focused class.
 Asking questions and offering comments and examples improves the learning experience for everyone.
 Additionally, there are two important class discussions that depend on students bringing in examples (health-risk communications, social support websites).
 Bringing in relevant and thought-provoking examples, and asking questions about other students' examples, are both important ways to contribute to the class discussion.